 I’m yet to dine and visit but the squad behind Manicomio who have restaurants in St Pauls and Chelsea have headed to Spitalfields for their 3rd uptake of modern Italian cuisine.
-They open on the 28/9/15 with Head Chef Tom Salt at the helm who trained at the River Cafe, Zeffrano before heading to Manicomio and now the 140 cover Canto Corvino.
+They open on the 28/9/15 with Head Chef Tom Salt at the helm who trained at the River Cafe, Zeffrano and did a stint at Manicomio before coming to the 140 cover Canto Corvino.
 Being designed by the team behind Roka, Gymkhana and Bubbledogs, aesthetically it holds some clout too.
-Don’t worry though it’s not style over substance, it has both with the josper grill and stylish cocktail bar.
+Don’t worry though it’s not style over substance, it has both.
+There’s a josper grill made for flame kissing things that once had a pulse and stylish cocktail bar designed for lingering too.

-The bar serves Italian inspired cocktails and you’re hit with it as soon as you enter.
-In the dining area you’ll see the well oiled open kitchen – it’s always good to see the theatrics.
+The bar serves Italian inspired cocktails and you’re hit with it as soon as walk through the doors.
+In the dining area for all to see, there are well oiled open kitchen theatrics, running like clockwork.

-The menu format is excellent and easy to follow with sections for antipasti, the meats, pasta’s, ‘from the grill’, fish, deserts and so on.
+The menu format is easy to follow with sections for antipasti, the meats, pasta’s, ‘from the grill’, fish, deserts and so on.